 Clinical observations.
+Fellow and Attending will generally have direct supervision of patient contacts both in person and virtual.
 Criteria for outstanding grade: Prepare and conduct a one-half hour conference on a sleep disorder topic.
 Demonstrate ability to evaluate and treat patients with sleep apnea and patients with insomnia.
 Read and discuss with faculty the pertinent literature of sleep medicine.
+Understand when to consult sleep medicine and integrate sleep medicine into other areas of medicine as a whole.